gudtech/retailops-sdk/verify/CERTIFY_README.md

 > tool is a required prerequisite for certification.
 Additionally, do not attempt to certify the
 > example application provided with the RetailOps SDK_

-(When choosing an integration name, please do not include underscores "_" in the name)
+(Please do not include underscores "_" in the integration name)

 Run the following command to certify your RetailOps Channel Integration: